The New Decade: Did It Begin in 2020 or Will It Start In 2021?

 For example, January 1, 2001, opened the 21st century and the start of the new millennium, just as the year 1 A.D. marked the beginning of the Christian era.
 Of course, many of us will remember the wild celebrations that were touched off at midnight on December 31, 1999.
 But was that a year too soon?
 Yes!

 That fact was known even to comedian Jerry Seinfeld.
-And if at the stroke of midnight on December 31st, you think you’ll be celebrating the start of a new decade, guess again.
+And if at the stroke of midnight on December 31, 2019 you thought you were celebrating the start of a new decade, guess again.
 As was the case 20 years ago, you’ll be one year early, for the new decade will actually start in the year 2021.

 If you want to criticize anybody for this confusion, you can point the finger of blame at two men: Dionysius Exiguus, also known in some reference works as “Dennis the Short,” and the Northumbrian monk Bede, also known as the “Venerable Bede.”